- Microsoft constantly releases updates for the Windows 10 OS across all major versions.

 - After doing that, restart your PC.

+According to users, sometimes this update error 0x800705b4 can occur due to your settings.
 Once your PC restarts, try to download updates again and check if the problem is still there.

-Solution 7 – Perform chkdsk scan
+7. Perform chkdsk scan

 - Open Command Prompt as administrator.